jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide_part-2.md

            - name: amsterdam-to-rome-v4
              graph: ipv4_graph
              pathType: shortest_path  # the path type is a signal to the API/DB to use the shortest path algorithm based on the specified metric
-             metric: least_utilized   # in the case we're specifying shortest_path based on lowest avg utilization
+             metric: least-utilized   # in the case we're specifying shortest_path based on lowest avg utilization
              source: hosts/amsterdam
              destination: hosts/rome
              destination_prefix: "10.107.1.0/24"